 Posterolateral force directed to the inside of the Knee, Knee hyperextension, or excessive knee rotation when the Knee is on the ground and partially bent are the causes of injury to the PLC.
 They frequently occur with other ligament injuries, such as an Anterior Cruciate Ligament Tear or Posterior Cruciate Ligament Tear.

-Patients often complain of pain and instability at the joint.
+Patients often complain of knee joint pain and instability at the joint.
 Bruising over the outer aspect of thigh may also be seen.

 Clinical Tests :

 - Varus laxity at 0° indicates both LCL & cruciate (ACL or PCL) injury.